WiseLibs/wise-river/README.md

 If used without any arguments, this method returns a promise for the *last* item in river.
 If the river never received any data, the promise will be rejected with a `NoDataError`.

-If a `number` is provided, the returned promise will instead be resolved with an array of the last `number` of items in the river (or less, if the river gets fulfilled without receiving that many items).
+If a `number` is provided, the returned promise will instead be fulfilled with an array of the last `number` of items in the river (or less, if the river gets fulfilled without receiving that many items).

 `NoDataError` is available at `River.NoDataError`.